hanlaoshi/Deep-Generative-Modeling/README.md

 - Autoregressive Denoising Diffusion Models for Multivariate Probabilistic Time Series Forecasting. [[Paper]](http://proceedings.mlr.press/v139/rasul21a.html)  [[Code]](https://github.com/zalandoresearch/pytorch-ts)

-        In this work, we propose TimeGrad, an autoregressive model for multivariate probabilistic time series forecasting which samples from the data distribution at each time step by estimating its gradient.
+        In this work, These authors propose TimeGrad, an autoregressive model for multivariate probabilistic time series forecasting which samples from the data distribution at each time step by estimating its gradient.

 ## 2020
 - Invertible DenseNets.  [[Paper]](https://arxiv.org/abs/2010.02125#)